Help set policing priorities for Great Yarmouth

-People in Great Yarmouth are being offered the chance to help shape policing priorities in the town at a meeting next month.
+People in Great Yarmouth have a chance to shape policing priorities in the town at a meeting next month.

-A police spokesman said: "Join us to have your say about local issues and concerns.
-The panel (volunteers from the local community) will discuss issues raised and decide priorities for all partners to act upon over the next three months."
+A statement from Great Yarmouth Police said: "Join us to have your say about local issues/concerns.
+The panel, volunteers from the local community, will discuss issues raised and decide priorities for all partners to act upon over the next three months."

-The adopted priorities will be published via Great Yarmouth Police's Facebook, Twitter and Nextdoor pages.
+The priorities will then be posted on Great Yarmouth Police's social media accounts and Norfolk Constabulary's website.